-The driver is required to pay for installation of the IID and regular maintenance.
+You are required to pay for the installation of the IID and regular maintenance.
 Any breath samples that show alcohol on the breath will be logged by the device.
 Any attempts to bypass the machine or tamper with the device will also be recorded.
 Violations may require extending the IID requirement time or loss of your driving privileges.22

 A 3rd DUI conviction can result in serious penalties that can cause major disruptions to your life.
 If you did not fight your 1st or 2nd DUI, you should seriously think about challenging a 3rd time DUI charge.

 There are many legal defenses to Colorado DUI charges that your lawyer can use to win your case.
 Your attorney can also help you fight your license suspension with the DMV.
 You should contact an experienced Colorado DUI lawyer as soon as possible because you only have 7 days after an arrest to request a DMV hearing.

 Criminal DUI Defenses

 Your criminal defense lawyer will begin building your case by gathering all available evidence.
 This includes include:

 - Witnesses to the events surrounding the arrest

 - Photo, video, and audio evidence from police